The $T^{\mu\nu}$ of the conformal scalars: Conformal scalars, nonlocality, and Weyl-covariant theories

 and is manifestly the $\zeta$-th power of the Laplacian in the (local) limit of integer $\zeta=k$, where these theories are called the $\Box^k$ CFTs.
 In position space, it is defined by an explicitly nonlocal subtracted hypersingular integral, which for $0<\zeta<1$ is

 For $\zeta >1$, more derivative terms are required on the right-hand side \cite[\S A.3]{Fraser-Taliente:2025udk}.

 Not only are these CFTs generically nonlocal in a sense we shall make precise below, but for $\zeta>1$ they will be non-reflection positive (in Euclidean signature) or equivalently nonunitary (in Lorentzian signature)\footnote{Of course, they will also be nonunitary for arbitrary $\zeta$ in $d\notin \mathbb{Z}$, due to the evanescent operators with negative norm \cite{Hogervorst:2015akt,DiPietro:2017vsp,Ji:2018yaf}.}, due to the violation of the standard scalar unitarity bound $\Delta=\dotwo-\zeta \geq \dotwo -1$ \cite[(5.61)]{Osborn2019cftlectures}.
 Worse still, when written in a Hamiltonian formulation there is an Ostrogradsky instability: the Hamiltonian is linear in one or more of the conjugate momenta, and so is unbounded below \cite[\S 6]{Chalabi:2022qit}.
-This does not prevent us from defining these theories in Euclidean space, and in any case they are indeed conformal field theories, in that they satisfy the CFT axioms \cite[\S 5]{Paulos:2015jfa}, and have been studied in depth (for example, see \cite[\S 5]{Paulos:2015jfa} for the proof of conformality, and \cite{Heemskerk:2009pn,Fitzpatrick:2011dm} for the conformal block decomposition and the $\phi\times \phi$ OPE).
+This does not prevent us from defining these theories in Euclidean space, and in any case they are indeed conformal field theories, in that they satisfy the CFT axioms \cite[\S 5]{Paulos:2015jfa} (see also \cite[\S 4.2]{Gubser:2017vgc} for comments on making this action bounded below), and have been studied in depth (for example, see \cite[\S 5]{Paulos:2015jfa} for the proof of conformality, and \cite{Heemskerk:2009pn,Fitzpatrick:2011dm} for the conformal block decomposition and the $\phi\times \phi$ OPE).